-In the Precision Software News Round-Up: 15 June 2018, the US imposes new air cargo rules, the IMF says there are no winners in a trade war, Volvo Trucks supports efforts to turn scrap diesel engines into renewable power units, and we look at global trade and multi carrier shipping solutions in the Precision Report.
+In the Precision Software News Round-Up: 15 June 2018, the US imposes new air cargo rules, the IMF says there are no winners in a trade war and Volvo Trucks supports efforts to turn scrap diesel engines into renewable power units.

 This week the United States imposed new security regulations on incoming air cargo planes.
 US Customs and Border Protection stated that there are “ongoing aviation security threats.”
 The Department of Homeland Security also reported that international air cargo has security vulnerabilities.
 Cargo planes are not subject to the same stringent security procedures.
 As a result, terrorist organizations have attempted to exploit these security deficiencies.
 Airlines heading to the US must now file their cargo security reports with Customs and Border Protection before loading the plane.
 The new regulations should give US officials more time to do risk assessments whether loads could include explosives, or biological and chemical weapons.
 For more on this, please click here.

 Cross-border e-commerce is creating an air cargo capacity crunch.
 Just a few years back, air freight suffered from low rates and excess capacity.
 However, as cross-border e-commerce has grown, air freight volumes have also grown alongside the market.
 The International Air Transport Association (IATA) found that in 2017 global air freight volumes grew nine percent.
 That was the highest year-over-year increase since 2010.
 Because of the high demand, capacity is now at a premium.
 To cope with the volume, logistics companies are chartering flights.
 Furthermore, a number of air cargo providers are adding to their fleets.
 As well as tight capacity, there are too few pilots.
 As a result, companies like UPS and Fedex have introduced programs for new pilots.
 For the full article, please click here.